 The Skillogalee Estate

-Over 300 Acres in the Clare Valley
+Our Home in the Clare Valley

-The Clare Valley wine region is one of Australia’s oldest wine regions with winemaking stretching back over 160 years.
-It lies in the beautiful Mid North region of South Australia around 140 km north of Adelaide.
+The Clare Valley is one of Australia’s oldest wine regions, with over 160 years of winemaking history.
+It is located in the beautiful Mid North region of South Australia, approximately 140 km north of Adelaide.
 The area boasts a vibrant, diverse rural community, with rolling hills and natural vegetation that create stunning landscapes steeped in South Australia’s early history.

 Wines Styles and

-We Welcome you to
+We invite you to

 Explore the ways you can visit Skillogalee.
 From our award-winning restaurant, to the historic cellar door, to picking up a picnic basket and enjoying a moment on the estate.
-We welcome you to visit Skillogalee.
+We invite you to visit Skillogalee.